-Note: If you do not locate “wp-content” within the source code, it doesn’t mean that the site you’re looking at is not a WordPress site.
+Note: If you are unable to see “wp-content” in the page source code, it doesn’t necessarily mean that it’s not a WordPress site.

-As the focus of this article is to help non “techies”, however, below you will find a number of easy methods you can use to check if your website is built with WordPress other than looking at the source code.
+As the focus of this article is to try and help non “techies”, however, we have listed below a number of easier methods you can use to check if your site is built using WordPress other than searching the source code.

-While this may seem like the most logical thing to do, a number of web development companies, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.
+While this may seem like the obvious thing to do, some website developers, for whatever reason, will build clients a website and not tell them it’s been built with WordPress.

-If you have an existing web site and you’re not sure what CMS application is driving it, just ask your webmaster or whoever built your site if your website was built with WordPress.
+If you used a website developer or got somebody else to build your website, just ask your webmaster or whoever built your web site if it was built with WordPress.

-Okay … what if you can’t get in touch with your webmaster, or what if you’ve come across a website that you really like while surfing online and would like to know if it was built with WordPress?
+Okay … what if you can’t reach your webmaster, or what if you’ve come across a website that you really like while surfing online and you want to know if the site was built using WordPress?